Eight scandals featuring the former bonyad exec’s business network

 3. Money Laundering

-Another member of Etrat Fatemi Charity is CEO Seyyed Sadat Nayeri, whose daughter Zahra sits on the board of two other charities: Boutorab Khoy Charity and the National Network of Charities Supporting Orphans.
+Another member of Etrat Fatemi Charity was Board Chairman Seyyed Reza Nayeri (d.
+2017), whose daughter Zahra (CEO) sits on the board of two other charities: Boutorab Khoy Charity and the National Network of Charities Supporting Orphans.
 Mohammad Ali Hadi Najafabadi , who was sentenced in the Sarmayeh Bank case, also serves on both of these institutions’ board of directors.
 In this embezzlement case, fake trusts and shell companies were fraudulently registered in the names of taxi drivers and low-level employees for the purpose of money laundering, according to Khabaronline.